hemisemidemipresent/cyberquincy/README.md

 **for help, simply use `q!help`**

+###### Note: the 'Advertisments' you see here and in the code aren't for money, they just "advertise" the discord server and invite link.
+I can't think of a better name

 # Basic local test guide

 all credentials will be in `./1/config.json`, fill in the json accordingly